 A Community Manager’s role is to look after your community member.
 They respond to support requests, encourage content creation and in general help shape and evolve the community over time.
 In addition to their day to day duties, a Community Manager for an enterprise community can report into the business.
 Providing insights and feedback from community members.

 Having a defined Community Manager role, while not essential, can mean the difference between a successful online community and one that languishes.
 In our experience, there are a few things you can put in place that will help enhance, focus and refine the role.
 Here’s a brief overview.

 Community Manager bible

-The idea is simple; describe core roles and responsibilities of the Community manager.
+The idea is simple; describe the core roles and responsibilities of the Community Manager.
 From here, you can build the processes needed to provide a consistent experience for community members.
 Examples of what should appear in the community manager bible include:

 - Communication guidelines.
 Let your Community Manager know when to probe and comment, what to say and who to target.

 - Moderation rules.
 Inevitably, a community member is going to say or do something that falls outside of your community guidelines.
 When this happens, your Community manager needs to know what to do and how to do it.

 - Insight reporting.
 Often a Community Manager will need to report internally.
 Make sure they have a structure and communication method in place.